Funding your German Blocked Account in 2025: How much money do you need?

 Contents

 Opening and funding your Blocked Account is one of the first steps to secure your German visa.
-In 2024, the amount you need to prove to the German authorities that you have enough funds to live in Germany will increase to €992 per month.
+In 2025, the standard amount you need to prove to the German authorities that you have enough funds to live in Germany is €992 per month.

 Find out about the new funding requirements for your German Blocked Account, how to adjust your existing account, and answers to other important questions!
 Jump to FAQs.